-If you ever wanted to enter some strange universe, there's no better way to do that than with an absurdist fiction novel.
+If you ever wanted to enter some strange universe, there's no better way to do that than with an absurdist fiction book.
 This genre has the power to expand your worldview in the most surreal ways possible.

 An absurdist novel is always satisfying to read, and the best part is, you'll discover something new each time you re-read it.

 What Is Absurdist Fiction?
+Explained

 Absurdist fiction rose to popularity in the 1950s and 60s, and some modern authors still dedicate themselves to the craft.
 Franz Kafka is the father of the genre, and his novella, The Metamorphosis, often represents the genre.

-Absurdist fiction is all about the meaningless of life.
+Absurdist fiction is all about the meaninglessness of life.
 As the main character floats through the story, they'll encounter surreal situations that won't even make them waver.

 The lack of judgment from the main character or narrator means that you're left to form your own opinion of what's really going on.